-Diamond Offshore Drilling, Inc. provides contract drilling services to the energy industry around the globe with a fleet of 12 offshore drilling rigs, consisting of four drillships and eight semisubmersible rigs.
+Diamond Offshore Drilling, Inc. provides contract drilling services to the energy industry around the globe with a fleet of 14 offshore drilling rigs, consisting of four owned drillships, eight owned semisubmersible rigs and two managed rigs.

 Unless the context otherwise requires, references in these Notes to "Diamond Offshore," "we," "us" or "our" mean Diamond Offshore Drilling, Inc. and our consolidated subsidiaries.
 We were incorporated in Delaware in 1989.
-To facilitate our financial statement presentations, we refer to the post-emergence reorganized company in these Consolidated Financial Statements and footnotes as the "Successor" for periods subsequent to April 23, 2021 and to the pre-emergence company as the "Predecessor" for periods on or prior to April 23, 2021.
+To facilitate our financial statement presentations, we refer to the postemergence reorganized company in these Consolidated Financial Statements and footnotes as the "Successor" for periods subsequent to April 23, 2021 and to the pre-emergence company as the "Predecessor" for periods on or prior to April 23, 2021.
 This delineation between Predecessor periods and Successor periods is shown in the Consolidated Financial Statements, certain tables within the footnotes to the Consolidated Financial Statements and other parts of this Annual Report on Form 10-K through the use of a black line, calling out the lack of comparability between periods.